-Leah was a member of LDF’s litigation team in Shelby County, Alabama v.
-Holder, a high-profile case in which, in a devastating opinion, the Supreme Court of the United States struck as unconstitutional Section 5, the heart of the Voting Rights Act.
-Without Section 5’s protections in place following the Shelby County decision, Leah successfully led LDF’s efforts to block the implementation of discriminatory voting changes, including by urging Georgia to maintain early voting opportunities and Baker County, Georgia to maintain polling places.
-To support this work, Leah recently authored Democracy Diminished: State and Local Threats to Voting Post-Shelby County, Alabama v.
-Holder, which details state, county, and local voting changes — proposed or implemented — during the more than three years since the Supreme Court’s decision in Shelby County, and continues to track post-Shelby County voting changes.
+To document the loss of Section 5’s protections, in 2016, Leah authored Democracy Diminished: State and Local Threats to Voting Post-Shelby County, Alabama v.
+Holder, which detailed state, county, and local voting changes — proposed or implemented — during the more than three years since the Supreme Court’s decision in Shelby County, and she has continued to track post-Shelby County voting changes.

 Leah successfully represented Black voters in the following statewide cases: South Carolina v.
-United States, in which a three-judge federal court rejected South Carolina’s request to implement its discriminatory photo identification (ID) law for the 2012 Presidential election; Texas v.
+United States, in which a three-judge federal court rejected South Carolina’s request to implement its discriminatory photo identification (ID) law for the 2012 presidential election; Texas v.
 Holder, in which a three-judge federal court blocked Texas’s attempt to implement a discriminatory government-issued photo ID measure in 2012; and Veasey v.
-Perry, a challenge under Section 2 of the Voting Rights Act and the U.S. Constitution to Texas’s discriminatory photo ID measure, which it began implementing in 2013.
+Perry, a challenge under Section 2 and the U.S. Constitution to Texas’s discriminatory photo ID measure, once considered the strictest in the nation.

-Prior to joining LDF, Leah was a litigation associate in the New York office of Fried, Frank, Harris, Shriver & Jacobson, LLP, having earned the prestigious Fried, Frank/LDF Fellowship.
+Prior to joining LDF, Leah was a litigation associate in the New York office of Fried, Frank, Harris, Shriver & Jacobson, LLP, having earned the prestigious Fried Frank/LDF Fellowship.
 At Fried Frank, Leah represented clients in a variety of complex civil litigation matters.
 She also previously served as a fellow at the Center for Civil Rights at the University of North Carolina School of Law, where she focused on public education issues, including school desegregation and education adequacy litigation.
-Leah served as a law clerk to the Honorable John T. Nixon of the United States District Court for the Middle District of Tennessee.
+Leah served as a law clerk to the late Honorable John T. Nixon of the United States District Court for the Middle District of Tennessee.
 Leah received her J.D. from Howard University School of Law and B.A. in History and African-American Studies from Columbia University.